-All proposed requirements of part IV.B. of this permit were contained in the previous permit issued in 2017 are being continued in accordance with 40 CFR part 122.44(1).
+All requirements of part IV.B. of this permit were contained in the previous permit issued in 2017 and are being continued in accordance with 40 CFR part 122.44(1).

-C. General Inspection, Monitoring, and Record keeping Requirements
+C. General Inspection, Monitoring, and Recordkeeping Requirements

-Under the general permit, the permittee shall inspect, monitor, and record the results of such inspection and monitoring in accordance with Table IV-A; these are required per 40 CFR $\S$ 122.42(e) (2) & (3), 40 CFR $\S$ 412.37 (b) & (c), and are to be continued from the previous permit in accordance with 40 CFR $\S$ 122.44(1).
+Under the general permit, the permittee shall inspect, monitor, and record the results of such inspection and monitoring in accordance with Table IV-A; these are required per 40 CFR § 122.42(e) (2) & (3), 40 CFR § 412.37 (b) & (c), and are to be continued from the previous permit in accordance with 40 CFR § 122.44(1).

-Table IV-A NPDES Large CAFO Permit Record Keeping Requirements Parameter Units Frequency Permit and Nutrient Management Plan (Note: Required by the AgPDES CAFO Regulation-applicable to all CAFOs) The CAFO must maintain on-site a copy of the current AgPDES permit, including [SPECIFY MECHANISM TO IDENTIFY SITE SPECIFIC TERMS].
-N/A Maintain at all times

-Table IV-A NPDES Large CAFO Permit Record Keeping Requirements Parameter Units Frequency The CAFO must maintain on-site a current site specific NMP that reflects existing operational characteristics.
+Parameter Units Frequency Permit and Nutrient Management Plan (Note: Required by the AgPDES C CAFO Regulation-app licable to all CAFOs) The CAFO must maintain on-site a copy of the current AgPDES permit, including [SPECIFY MECHANISM TO IDENTIFY SITE SPECIFIC TERMS].
+N/A Maintain at all times The CAFO must maintain on-site a current site specific NMP that reflects existing operational characteristics.
 The operation must also maintain on-site all necessary records to document that the NMP is being properly implemented with respect to manure and wastewater generation, storage and handling, and land application.
 In addition, records must be maintained showing the development and implementation of the NMP is in accordance with the minimum practices defined in 40 CFR § 122.42(e).
-N/A Maintain at all times Soil and Manure/Wastewater Nutrient Analysis (Note: Required by the Ca AFO ELG- applicable to Large CAFOs) Analysis of manure, litter, and process wastewater to determine nitrogen and phosphorus content. ppm Pounds/ton At least annually after initial sampling if land application occurs Analysis of soil in all fields where land application activities are conducted to determine phosphorus content. ppm At least annually after initial sampling if land application occurs Operation and Maintenance (Note: Required by the CAFO ELG-applicab ole to Large CAFOs) Visual inspection of all water lines N/A Daily Documentation of depth of manure and process wastewater in all liquid impoundments Feet Weekly Documentation of all corrective actions taken.
+N/A Maintain at all times Soil and Manure/Wastewater Nutrient Analysis (Note: Required by the C AFO ELG-applicable to Large CAFOs) Analysis of manure, litter, and process wastewater to determine nitrogen and phosphorus content.
+1 ppm Pounds/ton At least annually after initial sampling if land application occurs Analysis of soil in all fields where land application activities are conducted to determine phosphorus content.
+1 ppm At least annually after initial sampling if land application occurs Operation and Maintenance (Note: Required by the CAFO ELG- applicat ble to Large CAFOs) Visual inspection of all water lines N/A Daily 2 Documentation of depth of manure and process wastewater in all liquid impoundments Feet Weekly Documentation of all corrective actions taken.
 Deficiencies not corrected within 30 days must be accompanied by an explanation of the factors preventing immediate correction.
-N/A As necessary Documentation of animal mortality handling practices N/A As necessary Design documentation for all manure, litter, and wastewater storage structures including the following g information: Volume for solids accumulation Design treatment volume Total design storage volume Days of storage capacity Cubic yards/gallons Cubic yards/gallons Cubic yards/gallons Days Once in the permit term unless revised Documentation of all overflows from all manure and wastewater storage struct AgPDES Regulation-applicable to all CAFOs) tures including: (Note: Required by the Date and time of overflow Estimated volume of overflow Analysis of overflow (as required by Permitting Authority) Month/day/year Total gallons ppm Per event Per event Per event
+N/A As necessary Documentation of animal mortality handling practices N/A As necessary Design documentation for all manure, litter, and wastewater storage structures including the followin g information: Volume for solids accumulation Design treatment volume Total design storage volume3 Days of storage capacity Cubic yards/gallons Cubic yards/gallons Cubic yards/gallons Days Once in the permit term unless revised Documentation of all overflows from all manure and wastewater storage struc AgPDES Regulation-applicable to all CAFOs) tures including: (Note: Required by the Date and time of overflowEstimated volume of overflow Monty/day/year Total gallons Per event Per event